MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 > [!div class="nextstepaction"]
 > [QR code tracking in Unity](https://github.com/microsoft/MixedReality-QRCode-Sample)

 With HoloLens 2 and immersive headsets, you can detect QR codes in the environment around the headset, establishing a coordinate system at each code's real-world location.
 You can also render holograms in the same location on multiple devices to create a shared experience.
-Once you enable your devictae's webcam, you'll recognize QR codes in the latest versions of your projects.
+Once you enable your device's webcam, you'll recognize QR codes in the latest versions of your projects.
 For best results going into production, we recommend that you review the [best practices](#best-practices-for-qr-code-detection) section.

 In this article, you'll learn about: